MilanCorluka369/Final_Project/README.md

 ## Setup
 - Install JDK
-- Use IntelliJ (Community Edition)
+- Install and use IntelliJ (Community Edition)

 - Dependencies which are used in project are listed in pom.xml file:
 ```